JohnLRBrock/JohnBrock/john-brock-js/_posts/2017-08-05-airbnb-style-guide-chapter-02.md

 Reserved words are the words of power that make up JavaScript like `if`, `new`, and `for`.
 These words have fixed meanings and aren't allowed to be redefined by the programmer (which means you can't make a variable called 'if', for instance.)
 The three reserved words we're talking about in this post are `let`, `const`, and `var`.

 ### [2.2][2.2]: If you must reassign references, use let instead of var.
 Using `const` for variables that won't change makes sense, but why use `let` over `var`?
-At the risk of oversimplifying, `let` can do almost everything that `var` can, while also avoiding unintentional bizarre behavior as described in this article from [Vegibit][let vs var vs const vegibit].
+At the risk of oversimplifying, `let` can be used for almost everything that `var` can, while also avoiding unintentional bizarre behavior as described in this article from [Vegibit][let vs var vs const vegibit].

 ### [2.3][2.3]: Note that both let and const are block-scoped.

-This is one of the most important differences between the preferred reserved words, `let` and `const`, and the less preferred reserved word, `var`.
-Scope refers to what something can see.
-If I define a variable with `let` outside a function and then define a variable with the same name inside the function the variable outside the function won't change.
+This is one of the most important differences between the preferred reserved words, `let` and `const`, and the less preferred reserved word, `var`. **Scope** refers to what something can see.
+If I define a variable with `let` outside a function and then define a variable with the same name inside the function the variable outside the function won't change because it can't see it.
 ```javascript
 let myName = 'John'; // => 'John'
 function() {